iEngage/java-sdk/docs/NotificationApi.md

 <a name="markAllNotificationAsRead"></a>
 # **markAllNotificationAsRead**
-> Boolean markAllNotificationAsRead(loggedInUserId, accessToken, clientToken)
+> Boolean markAllNotificationAsRead(requesterId, clientToken, accessToken)

 Mark all notification as read